Skip to content

 • Ellsworth Kelly, who explored color and shape

-• Donald Judd, a major minimalist theorist and artist
+• Donald Judd, a major minimalist thinker and artist

-These artists laid the groundwork for minimalism.
-They focused on simplicity and abstraction.
+These artists set the stage for minimalism.
+They focused on simplicity and abstract ideas.
 Their work helped the movement grow in the mid-1900s.

 These pioneers changed how we think about art.
-They showed that less could be more.
-Their ideas continue to influence artists today.
+They showed that less can be more.
+Their ideas still influence artists today.
+They proved that simple art can be powerful.

 The Role of Minimalism in Modern American Art